gniftygnome/basalt-crusher/README.md

 friend the Grizzly does what a grizzly does: it sorts out bigger stuff from smaller stuff.
 Placed beneath the Basalt crusher, it will turn 1/4 of your gravel into sand.
 Fed coarse dirt, it will sift the gravel back out of the coarse dirt for you.
+The Gravel Mill uses rods (called Mill Rod Charge) to crush gravel into sand.

 I wanted this mod to fit in with a fairly minimalist Vanilla aesthetic.
 The Basalt Crusher provides a nice use for the ugly[^1] basalt blocks, and it does so in what I think is a pretty Vanilla way.
 If you want a lot of gravel you are going to need an iron farm.
-The iron jaw liner will crush 250 basalt blocks at a cost of 31 iron ingots.
-(Late game, there are options to increase the output quite a bit...)
+The iron jaw liner will crush 250 basalt blocks at a cost of 31 iron ingots (but late game, there are options to increase the output quite a bit).
+The Gravel Mill also uses a fair amount of iron for its consumable mill rods.

 ## How do the jaw liner slots work?
 Since 0.2.0, the mod allows the user to input a stack of jaw liners to the